<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2861582640696823&amp;ev=PageView&amp;noscript=1">

 • Will this display correctly in print or ebook form?

-Formatting is a technical and visual process, not a content-based one.
+Interior Layout is a technical and visual process, not a content-based one.

-What Formatting Is Not
+What Interior Layout Is Not

-Formatting does not:
+Layout does not:

 • Fix grammar or typos